Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Packages *AppDef* and *AppParCurves* provide low-level functions, allowing more control over the approximations.

+The low-level functions provide a second API with functions to:
+  * Define compulsory tangents for an approximation.
+These tangents have origins and extremities.
+  * Approximate a set of curves in parallel to respect identical parameterization.
+  * Smooth approximations.
+This is to produce a faired curve.

+You can also find functions to compute:
+  * The minimal box which includes a set of points
+  * The mean plane, line or point of a set of coplanar, collinear or coincident points.

 #### Approximation by multiple point constraints

 *AppDef* package provides low-level tools to allow parallel approximation of groups of points into Bezier or B-Spline curves using multiple point constraints.